 If you need help with any aspect of your presentation skills, especially if you’d like to learn some performance and stage presence techniques to help you improve your delivery, get in touch at mel@melsherwood.com and we can arrange a chat about how I could best support you.

-Mel Sherwood is a Pitch and Presentation Specialist and Founder of The RED Effect™.
-She works with business leaders, teams and individuals who want to express themselves with confidence, credibility and charisma.
-An Australian now based in Scotland, Mel is an award-winning speaker, trainer and coach and combines over 25 years’ experience in business with a background as an actor, presenter and singer.
+Mel Sherwood is a Presentation Skills and Personal Impact Speaker and Founder of The RED Effect™.
+She works with ambitious business leaders, teams and individuals who want to express themselves with confidence, credibility and charisma.
+An Australian based in Scotland, Mel is an award-winning speaker, author and coach and combines over 25 years’ experience in business with a background as an actor, presenter and singer.